-We have heard your plea.
-Many of you have been driving several hours just to come to our Leaders' Meetings in the past.
-We are now hosting an online pre-camp leaders' meeting with the camp director and key summer staff.
+For the last couple of years our Pre-camp Leaders Meeting has been hosted online with the camp director and key summer staff.
 The meeting will be recorded and available online after the live event concludes for those who are unable to attend.
-Topics of discussion will include preparing for your Troop's summer experience, program highlights, Covid and more.
+Topics of discussion will include preparing for your Troop's summer experience, program highlights, and more.

-A live video conference meeting will be held on Sunday, May 22nd at 7PM.
-You must register in advance for this webinar at https://us06web.zoom.us/webinar/register/WN\oY\DqPR5TLupHRHWhdndA You will receive a confirmation email containing information about joining the webinar.
+A live video conference meeting will be held on Sunday, TBA at 7PM.
+You must register in advance for this webinar at TBA.
+You will receive a confirmation email containing information about joining the webinar.

-If you have any questions or want to schedule a visit to Rodney contact the Camp Director at rsr@dmvc.org or by calling 410-287-5888.
+If you have any questions or want to schedule a visit to Rodney, contact the Camp Director at rsr@dmvc.org or by calling 410-287-5888.